zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 * For part1, read the filename from the command line, assume it is in the local directory.
 So, part1 will be run as
  **Assign2-part1.py FILENAME ALPHA**.
 FILENAME is the datafile name, and ALPHA is the approximation threshold $\alpha$.

- In other words, you script must compute and return the correct number of components to capture $\alpha$ fraction of total variance.
+In other words, your script must compute and return the correct number of components to capture $\alpha$ fraction of total variance.